 They have a number of single-origin roasts and multiple blends such as Rise & GRND and BLK & Bold.
 While they do sell their products on Amazon, I’d encourage you to buy directly from the website, so they keep a larger portion of the profits.

 If you are in Brooklyn, you can visit Brooklyn Tea’s tearoom.
 However, if you are anywhere else in the USA besides New York City, you can get them delivered right to your home.

 With over 90 different flavors of loose leaf tea, you have a lot to choose from.
 Grab a few different types of tea and an infuser.
 It’s a perfect gift for a tea lover.

 If you are looking for high-quality tea that can cure all that ails you (or just tastes good), look no further than Calabash Tea, located in Washington DC.

-They have a good assortment of Chai, herbal, green, and black teas all made with “love” (it’s in the ingredient list!).
-A few flavors that caught my eye include:
+They have a good assortment of Chai, herbal, green, and black teas all made with “love” (it’s on the ingredient list!).
+My favorite flavors include:

 - TeaYonce made with Ginger, Lemongrass, Cayenne, and love

 - Sweet Dreams are Made of Teas made with Chamomile, Lemongrass, Rosehips, and love.